 - Seeds and Nuts: Flaxseed, sunflower seeds, and chia seeds add crunch and nutritional value.
 Swap out or add any seeds or nuts you prefer.

-- Canola Oil: Chosen for its mild flavor and versatility in the original store-bought Aussie bites.
+- Canola Oil: This is what they use in the original store-bought Aussie bites.
 For substitutions, melted coconut oil, melted butter, vegetable oil, or avocado oil can be used

 - Quinoa: Adds a unique texture and protein.
 Both cooked and uncooked quinoa work, with cooked quinoa giving a softer texture.